Google Authorised Buyers: Replace Ad Networks (Nov 6, 2025) Update

 • Sign into AdSense and open Brand safety → Content → Blocking controls → Authorised Buyers.

-• Add any manual blocks you rely on before Nov 6.
+• Keep or add any manual blocks you rely on before Nov 6.

 • Review Ad Review Centre for any DV360 advertiser blocks.